erikcaffrey/erikcaffrey.github.io/_posts/2017-12-01-ANDROID-mitrating-to-gradle-3.markdown

 ## Support for legacy multidex test APK

-Maybe you will found some issues about multidex on test Apk to solved it you should use 3.1.0-alpha04.
+Maybe you will found some issues about multidex on test Apk to solved it you should use **3.1.0-alpha04**.

-The issue will be fixed on android gradle plugin 3.1.0 version (more info about it: https://issuetracker.google.com/issues/37324038)
+The issue will be fixed on **android gradle plugin 3.1.0** version (more info about it: https://issuetracker.google.com/issues/37324038)

 ## Conclusion